konflux-ci/build-definitions/task/verify-source/0.1/README.md

 WARNING: This task uses source-tool (https://github.com/slsa-framework/source-tool) which is currently a proof-of-concept and under active development.
 It should not be used in production environments.
-Additionally, it currently only supports GitHub repositories and may encounter API rate limits without authentication.
+It supports GitHub and GitLab repositories, and may encounter API rate limits without authentication.

 ## Parameters